Māori culture

 Māori culture (Māoritanga) is the customs, cultural practices, and beliefs of the Māori people of New Zealand.
-A part of Eastern Polynesian culture, Māori culture forms a distinctive part of New Zealand culture and, due to a large diaspora and the incorporation of Māori motifs into popular culture, is found throughout the world.
+Māori culture is a part of Eastern Polynesian culture and forms a distinctive part of New Zealand culture.
+The culture is found throughout the world due to a large diaspora and the incorporation of Māori motifs into popular culture.

 Within Māoridom, and to a lesser extent throughout New Zealand as a whole, the word Māoritanga is often used as an approximate synonym for Māori culture, the Māori-language suffix -tanga being roughly equivalent to the qualitative noun-ending -ness in English.
 Māoritanga has also been translated as "[a] Māori way of life."
 The term kaupapa, meaning the guiding beliefs and principles which act as a base or foundation for behaviour, is also widely used to refer to Māori cultural values.

 Four distinct but overlapping cultural eras have contributed historically to Māori culture: